GimmickNG/agsjs-bundler/README.md

 # Usage
 1. Copy the script to a folder of your choice.
-2. Open a terminal (e.g. Powershell/XTerm) in the same directory as the script, and run it with the command ``python bundle.py``.
+2. Open a terminal (e.g. Powershell, XTerm, etc.) in the same directory as the script, and run it with the command ``python bundle.py``.

 ## Sample Run
 ```